scalatra/scalatra-website/content/news/2024-06-08-scalatra-3-1-0-released.md

 Scalatra 3.1 is compatible with Scalatra 3.0 but supports Servlet 6.0.0 and Jetty 12.0.9.

-You need to specify the suffix of artifacts depending on which version you use ervlet 4.0.1 (javax) or 6.0.0 (jakarta):
+You need to specify the suffix of artifacts depending on which version you use Servlet 4.0.1 (javax) or 6.0.0 (jakarta):

 ```scala
 // for javax